isomerpages/nlb-curiocity/_sample/Bukit Larangan: Cradle of Early Singapore.md

 permalink: /sample/bukit-larangan/
 description: ""
 ---
 Before the British arrival in 1819, Singapore already has a settlement with a history that stretches back to the 14th century.
-Commonly referred to as Singapura (“Lion City”) or Temasek, this early settlement was also referred to by a myriad of names such as *Pulau Panjang*, *Cinca Pula*, *Chiamassie*, *Danmaxi* and*Sabana* in historical text and maps.
+Commonly referred to as Singapura (“Lion City”) or Temasek (or "Land surronded by the sea"), this early settlement was also referred to as*Pulau Panjang*, *Cinca Pula*, *Chiamassie* and*Sabana* in historical text and maps.

 ### **Early Singapore in Maps**